 If there is one thing that’s taking me a while to get used to in this new life is the food.
 When mum is not around anymore, it’s every man for himself.
 Not having a fridge makes it hard to keep food in the room, so my trips to the corner shop are more frequent than I would like.

 Down at my local shop, the Algerian man behind the counter has already developed a sardonic rapport with me.
 As I walk in, he gives me a military salute, a scornful grin, and calls me “boss”.
 He’s always keen to talk about girls.
-Now and then, as I approach the counter to pay, he pulls his phone out and shows me pictures of a different woman – presumably people that he’s been dating, his trophies.
+Now and then, as I approach the counter to pay, he pulls his phone out and shows me pictures of different women – presumably people that he’s been dating, his trophies.
 They’re all ridiculously voluptuous figures with filled lips and tight dresses.
 I try very hard to seem impressed.

 I remember vividly how the hours between 2 pm and 4 pm of any given day felt when I was a kid.
 It was like a big sleepy cloud fell over the city.
 All shops were closed, the streets went so quiet that, if I stuck my head out of the window, I could hear a symphony of faint snoring coming from all directions – the sound of the whole neighbourhood’s siesta time.